Here’s one written when my mother was still alive…the experience I describe here became a distant memory as my mother’s vascular dementia progressed.

 My parents live two hundred miles away and I see them infrequently because an hour of my company has long been more than enough for my father (10 minutes now suffices with my mother) yet I remember the days when my mother would spend at least an hour on the phone.
 They don’t/can’t use the phone these days.
 Those days have long gone.
 If the phone rings, Dad is more likely to tear it from its socket than answer it.
 Of course, in the early days, they were prey to all kind of sales scams by those parasites preying on the elderly, ordering £1000 chairs – and other things – by ‘phone.

 And to be honest, now, if they were not fed, watered and cared for, they would not survive.
-My mother’s dementia is advanced, so she is in a nursing home, or hospital, depending on how ill she is at any one time…Dad has three carers in a day, plus relatives.
+My mother’s dementia is advanced, so she is in a nursing home, or hospital, depending on how ill she is at any one time…Dad has three carers coming in each day, plus relatives.

 Dementia – progressive confusion – is a subject people rarely think about until it personally impacts upon them.
 So it was with me.
 It is only now that my parents have well-advanced memory and communication problems that I am seeking and finding more information about this progressive condition which, according to the Alzheimer’s Society, affects hundreds of thousands of mainly elderly people in the UK.